tauri-apps/tauri-docs/docs/guides/distribution/updater.md

   - `myapp.msi.zip` - the updater bundle.
   - `myapp.msi.zip.sig` - the signature of the update bundle.

+The signature can be uploaded and shared safely as long as your private key is secure.

 ## Server Support

 Tauri's updater supports 2 kinds of servers.
 You can host a static JSON file on services like S3 or GitHub gists, or host a dynamic update server.
 The static JSON file is easier to use while an update server will give you finer control over the update mechanism.

 ### Dynamic Update Server

-With this approach Tauri will adhere to the instructions the updater sends.
+With this approach, Tauri will follow the update server's instructions.
 To disable the internal version check you can [overwrite Tauri's version comparison] to always install the version sent by the server.
 This could be useful if you need to roll back your app version quickly.

 Your server can use variables defined in the `endpoint` url above to determine if an update is required.
 If you need more data, you can include additional [request headers in Rust] to your liking.